bradfriedlander/aspnet-core-metrics/documentation/MagenicMetrics.md

 ## MagenicMetrics.Controllers.MetricsBaseController

- This is a base class for all controllers that use [MagenicMetrics.MetricMiddleware].
+ This is a base class for all controllers that use [MagenicMetrics.MetricMiddleware](#MagenicMetrics.MetricMiddleware).

 `Microsoft.AspNetCore.Mvc.Controller`

 ---
 ### MagenicMetrics.Controllers.MetricsBaseController.#ctor(MagenicMetrics.IMetric)

- Initializes a new instance of the [MagenicMetrics.Controllers.MetricsBaseController] class.
+ Initializes a new instance of the [MagenicMetrics.Controllers.MetricsBaseController](#MagenicMetrics.Controllers.MetricsBaseController) class.

 | Parameter | Description |
 |-----|------|